1910 Costa Rica earthquakes: Impact

 The 13 April earthquake damaged many homes in Cartago and in the surrounding towns.
 Some buildings collapsed while a few others were so badly damaged that it was unsafe to enter.
-Public infrastructures and churches were extensively cracked.
+Public infrastructure and churches were extensively cracked.
 Military barracks and the Mauro Fernández building in Cartago were demolished.
-In San José, the Liceo de Costa Rica and slaughterhouse were badly damaged.
+In San José, the Liceo de Costa Rica and the slaughterhouse were badly damaged.
 About 115 homes partially or completely collapsed.
 The earthquake caused church bells to ring and stopped public clocks.
 Forty homes and a church were heavily damaged in Llano Grande, San Rafael and Tejar.
-There were no documentation of casualties.
+There was no documentation of casualties.
 A maximum Rossi–Forel intensity of VII was evaluated based on building damage.

 A second earthquake on 4 May at 6:50 pm caused greater destruction. it was felt with a maximum intensity of VIII in the epicenter region at Cartago.
 Intensity VII to VI were felt in the Tres Ríos district of the city.
 At San José, Heredia and Alajuela, it was felt V. Shaking was felt across most of Costa Rica.
 Lasting 16 seconds, it was sufficient to cause devastation.
 Cartago was levelled by the mainshock; buildings that did not collapse during the previous earthquake were destroyed.
 All churches, convents, schools and other public facilities collapsed.
 Buildings were so badly damaged that they were beyond repair and had to be demolished with dynamite.
 Nearly every home in the city was declared unsafe to reside.
 The intense shaking caused niches at the Cartago General Cemetery columbarium to open, revealing bones and cadavers.
 A bridge that crossed the Agua Caliente River in Aguacaliente collapsed.
 The majority of homes in Paraíso collapsed.
 The district church was left in ruins but eventually repaired.
 In San José, Heredia and Alajuela, fallen objects and damage to plasters were reported.